Where it all began

 If you want to experience life as a true Athenian, you must stay in this city for at least a couple of weeks.
 You will be so shocked with all the surprising experiences you'll have.

-I'm saying this because as I've mentioned before, when people think of Greece they just think of the beaches and islands, but there's way more to that.
+I'm saying this because as I've mentioned before, when people think of Greece they just think of the beautiful beaches and islands with blue & white houses, but there's way more to that!

-Sure there's a whole bunch of refugees who live all over the city, there's some areas which are pretty polluted, usually because of strikes going on and such, but if you think of it... every city has its ups and downs.
+Sure there's a whole bunch of refugees who live all over the city, there's some areas which are pretty polluted caused by corruption or strikes, but if you think of it... every city has its ups and downs.
 We can't generalize unless we've fully experienced something, right?

 So, with that said, I'll bring you on my journey and show you a different side...